If you’re looking for research topics for kids, you’ve landed in the right place.

 When it comes to research topics for kids, the human body is surely unique.

 The human body is an intricate organism devised of multiple systems which work together to help its function.

-Have your students choose a particular system of organs in the human body and report on the pieces of that system.
+Ask your kids to choose a particular system of organs in the human body and report on the pieces of that system.

-Ask them to delve into what makes that system so important and what would happen if that system were to malfunction.
+Then have them delve into what makes that system so important and what would happen if that system were to malfunction.

 There are various forms of energy, and each one is important in the physical world.

-After learners select a specific type of energy, they will describe what it is, where it comes from, and speculate as to what the world would look like without it.
+After your kids select a specific type of energy, they will describe what it is, where it comes from, and speculate as to what the world would look like without it.

 8. Earth’s Surface

 The Earth’s surface is covered by land and ocean resting on top of moving tectonic plates.